-In line with the UN sustainability goals and building on the success of the Textile & Leather traceability project, this project proposal seeks to develop a traceability and sustainability framework for critical raw materials (CRM).
-This project supports the UN focus on extractive industries (https://www.un.org/sg/en/content/sg/statement/2021-05-25/secretary-generals-remarks-theglobal-roundtable-transforming-extractive-industries-for-sustainable-development-delivered) and builds on the UN/CEFACT role & capabilities to deliver digital standards for sustainable supply chains.
+In line with the UN sustainability goals and building on the success of the Textile & Leather traceability project, this project seeks to develop a traceability and sustainability framework for critical raw materials (CRM1).
+This project supports the UN focus on extractive industries and builds on the UN/CEFACT role & capabilities to deliver digital standards for sustainable supply chains.